 Instructions on using the features of the data tables can be found here.

 New Brunswick Line

-One of the unsolved mysteries of the Titus family of North America is the ancestry of John Titus whose lineage is the subject of this index.
+One of the unsolved mysteries of the Titus family of North America is which part of the English Titus lines the ancestry of John Titus belongs.
 All that is known is that he arrived in New Brunswick around 1771 from New York and settled on a land grant at Washademoak, Queens Co., NB along with a Benjamin and a Silas Titus, who also originated in New York.
 Church of Latter Day Saints records state that John was the son of a John and Elizabeth Titus, but no source of this data is given except that it was submitted by Kay Beal of 1482 W. Hanks Circle, Farmington, VT, 84025.
 “Loyalist Families” indicates that John Titus originated in New Jersey.